btj/jlearner/language.md

 # The JLearner Programming Language

-JLearner is a small subset of Java.
+[JLearner](https://btj.github.io/jlearner) is a browser-hosted environment to be used by students of Java for experimenting with and stepping through simple Java programs.
+The programming language supported by JLearner, called the JLearner programming language or simply JLearner in this document, is a small subset of Java.
 It includes enough features of Java to be able to serve as a vehicle for conveying the essential principles of programming in Java, while remaining small enough to be able to be presented fully to students taking a second programming course.